zimoluo/notex/README.md

-`notex.cls` is a fork of `rosstex.cls`, which defines a series of behavior based on the `amsart` class.
+`notex.cls` defines a series of behavior based on the `amsart` class.

-* Sections are now rearranged as Problems, while the Appendix remains the same.
+* Sections, Subsections, and Subsubsections are now Chapters, Modules, and Topics.
 * Builtin environment for Problem, Theorem, Lemma, Corollary, Definition, and more.
+* Revamped `proof` environment to use a box similar to theorem and lemma.
+The old `proof` environment provided by `amsart` can be accessed by `legacyproof`.
 * `\title` is not necessarily defined.
-Instead, a variable named `lecture` gives you the option to directly input the 'number' of the lecture.
+Instead, a variable named `lecture` gives you the option to directly input the information of the lecture.
 The title will then be automatically formulated as `Lecture #{lecture}`.